mhaugrud/msumcspy/_sources/Dictionaries/Dictionarymethods.rst

       for akey in inventory.keys():
           print("key:", akey, "value:", inventory[akey])

-   - On lines 2 and 3, type instructions make a list of sorted keys (similar to the above multiple choice question).
+   - On lines 2 and 3, type instructions to make a list of sorted keys (similar to the above multiple choice question).

    - Edit line 4 to iterate over the sorted list